Augmented Reality Smart Glasses Aren’t on the Streets, They’re on Factory Floors

 Until recently, Toyota’s workflow for ensuring that those micron measurements were spot-on was very old-school.
 “It was like the paper patterns you would use for making clothes,” says Koichi Kayano, project manager of Toyota’s Information Management Planning Department within its Engineering Data Control and Management Division.
 Each car would be overlaid with sheets of paper covered in 500 holes, and then an ultrasonic gauge would be used to ensure that the paint was the correct thickness.

-“The problems were twofold,” says Kayono.
+“The problems were twofold,” says Kayano.
 “First, it was very time-consuming to make these pieces of paper in the first place.
 We also needed to reposition these pieces of paper every time we fine-tuned the coating.”

 Enter the Microsoft Hololens, augmented-reality smart glasses capable of overlaying holograms on top of what the viewer sees.
 Instead of carefully applying the cardboard to each car, a tester could slip on a Hololens, which superimposed 500 dots in the same positions as the paper’s holes, and test for paint thickness.

-“This improvement — this kaizen — meant we were able to eliminate the time to place the piece of paper on the car,” says Kayono.
+“This improvement — this kaizen — meant we were able to eliminate the time to place the piece of paper on the car,” says Kayano.
 A process that used to require one day and two employees now takes just four hours for one employee to complete.

-Kayono sees augmented reality being used throughout the Toyota manufacturing process, but it also represents something he’s spent decades thinking about.
+Kayano sees augmented reality being used throughout the Toyota manufacturing process, but it also represents something he’s spent decades thinking about.
 “I have been working on using digital data for engineering for 20 years,” he says.
 “It was my dream to be able to see in the real world what I had seen on the computer screen.
 Hololens was actually a dream come true for me.”

 The Rebirth of Google Glass on the Factory Floor